St James' Park: Seating layout

 The current stadium design offers an unobstructed view of the pitch from all areas of the ground.
 The Milburn stand is the location of the directors box and press boxes, and the main TV camera point for televised games.

 Away fans for league matches were originally accommodated in the upper level, in the north west corner, which can hold a maximum of 3,000 fans.
 However, plans were made at the end of the 2007–2008 season to relocate the away supporters to the far end of the upper level of the Leazes End.
 This location has attracted criticism due to the poor view offered by being so far from the pitch due to the height of the stand, and the 14 flights of stairs to reach the upper level.
 For FA Cup matches the lower section of the corner is also used.

 The traditional home of the more vocal fans is considered the Gallowgate End, in the same vein as The Kop for Liverpool F.C.
 The Gallowgate End was the end that the team attacked in the second half if they win the coin toss.
 In recent years there has been unofficial fan movement to create a singing section in the Leazes End upper tier, partly to counter the away fans, and partly to recreate some atmosphere lost since the recent expansion over 36,000.
 This group of fans call themselves the 'Toon Ultras'.
 Level 7 of the Milburn Stand houses the official Family Enclosure.
 Due to the expansion of the Family Enclosure, many fans from the singing section have relocated to the Strawberry Corner.

 In 2013 a group began to help 'Bring Back The Noise' as St.James Park, this being branded as 'Division '92'.
-This group first began at home to Metalist Kharkiv in the Europea League.
+This group first began at home to Metalist Kharkiv in the Europa League.
 From that date the group began to move from strength to strength with new aims set to develop a singing section within the ground for all league games.